verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

 The preceding example backs up the OpenSearch components:
 - In this case, you are not backing up the `PersistentVolumes` directly, rather running a hook that invokes the OpenSearch APIs to take a snapshot of the data.
-- `defaultVolumesToRestic` is set to `false`, so that Velero ignores the associated PVC's
+- The `defaultVolumesToRestic` is set to `false` so that Velero ignores the associated PVCs.
 - In this case, the hook can be `pre` or `post`.
 - The command used in the hook requires an `operation` flag and the Velero backup name as an input.
-- The container on which the hook needs to be run.
-Defaults to the first container in the pod.
+- The container on which the hook needs to be run defaults to the first container in the pod.
   In this case, it's `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`.

 After the backup is processed, you can see the hook logs using the `velero backup logs` command.
 Additionally, the hook logs are stored under the `/tmp` folder in the pod.